solidjs-community/solid-primitives/packages/jsx-parser/README.md

 - `parser` object returned by `createJSXParser`
 - `fn` accessor that returns a JSX Element
+- `options` options for the resolver:
-- `addElements` if `true`, JSX Elements will be included in the result array (default: `false`)
+  - `includeJSXElements` - if `true`, other JSX Elements will be included in the result array (default: `false`)

-`resolveTokens` will return a signal that returns an array of token data or tokens and resolved JSX Elements.
+`resolveTokens` will return a signal that returns an array of resolved tokens and JSX Elements.

+Token data is available on the `data` property of the token.

 ```tsx
 import { resolveTokens } from "@solid-primitives/jsx-parser";